ChiaraBelletti/ChiaraBelletti.github.io/_pages/about.md

 I am a Postdoctoral Researcher at the <a href="https://chairgovreg.fondation-dauphine.fr/">Governance and Regulation Chair</a> at the Université Paris Dauphine-PSL (<a href="https://dauphine.psl.eu/">University Paris Dauphine - PSL</a>).

-I conduct empirical research on digital platforms, focusing on both two-sided markets and community-based platforms.
-My work examines user behavior and the strategic decisions of intermediaries (mostly incentives schemes and platforms integration).
+My research focuses on the empirical analysis of digital platforms.
+I am particularly interested in user behavior in two-sided markets and the impact of platform governance measures.

-I am particularly interested in sectors such as online labor markets, short-term rentals, and music streaming.
+Industries I study include online labor markets, short-term rentals, and music streaming.

 Contacts
 ------